asmacdo/operator-sdk/website/content/en/docs/ansible/dev/developer_guide.md

+---
-# Ansible Developer Guide for Operator SDK
+title: Ansible Developer Guide for Operator SDK
+linkTitle: Developer Guide
+---

 This document provides some useful information and tips for a developer creating an operator powered by Ansible.